booski/simple-forms/README.md

    (e.g. "3 - sometimes") will be stripped of its text part and only exported as `[number]` (e.g. "3").

-   The full answer text is stored in the database, so it is possible to retrieve the full answer with a bit of work if necessary.

  * As noted above, if a form has a changes file, it will be used to merge columns that are regarded as old variants of a question into the column with the latest question format.

+These transformations are wholly in the export process, so the database always contains an unchanged record of all questions and answers as they were submitted.